cwill747/angular-libphonenumber/README.md

-# angular-libphonenumber - [AngularJS](http://angularjs.org/) input masks for phone numbers
+# ARCHIVED - angular-libphonenumber - [AngularJS](http://angularjs.org/) input masks for phone numbers

+ARCHIVAL NOTE - This library was written for Angular 1, which goes EOL at the end of this year.
+Also, I've been so out of the UI programming game for so long, I wouldn't know if this worked anyways.

 | Info          | Badges        |
 | ------------- | ------------- |